agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 [oai]: https://en.wikipedia.org/wiki/OpenAI

 I gave an example in my last post of a good application for LLMs: [editing prose][last_post].
-But what features of that problem make it particularly well-suited to solving it with a model?
-I will clarify why in the rest of this post.
+But what specifically makes this problem ideal for solving with a model?
+Succinctly, it is a problem **where solving it is hard, but verifying the solution is easy**.
+I will go into more detail in the rest of this post.

 [last_post]: {% post_url 2023-02-13-how_i_write_with_chatgpt %}